ChicoParticulas/bbear_bbear/index.md

 <a href="assets/images/negative words 4 years.png"><img src="assets/images/negative words 4 years.png" align="center" width="1400" ></a>
 <a href="assets/images/polarity trend.png"><img src="assets/images/polarity trend.png" align="center" width="1400" ></a>

 According to our analysis of the 60 negative words over years, we found that from 2015 to 2019 (not including 2016), in general, the negative count increases year by year.
 Although the error bar of each year overlaps greatly (especially 2015 and 2017), if we compare only 2015 and 2019, a slightly increase can be observed.
 We suggested the reason behind this is that 60 words are too few for such a big dayaset, if we include more negative words, we might see this growing trend clearer and more specifically.

-Overall, our analysis results based on quotebank data are consistent with the survey from Gallup Analytics.
+Furthermore, with the polarity trend Overall, our analysis results based on quotebank data are consistent with the survey from Gallup Analytics.

 ### Seasonal Effect
 Seasonal affective disorder (SAD) is a type of depression that's related to changes in seasons —symptoms start in the fall and continue into the winter months, sapping your energy and making you feel moody.
 While these symptoms often resolve during the spring and summer months.
 It is said that SAD is led by neurotransmitter disorder, melatonin Overproduction, vitamin D underproduction, as well as lack of physical activity, etc.